-- 65 cr major dependent studies
+- Major dependent studies (63-65 ECTS)

-- 30 cr Master’s thesis
+- Master’s thesis (30 ECTS)

 Students are required to complete a Master's thesis, which is a research assignment with a workload corresponding to 30 ECTS credits.
 Master's theses are typically performed in cooperation with the industry or in the research project(s) of the department(s).